kylechuu/patent-infrigement-check/README.md

 This project is a Spring Boot application that connects to a local MongoDB instance through MongoDB Compass.
 For version 1.0 now It includes one main endpoint and is configured to run with Docker Compose.

 ## Production application is running!
-- This full stack app is deployed and now it can be accessed directly from the [patent-infiringment-check-app-link](https://valid-emlyn-patlytics-take-home-c1ac8675.koyeb.app/)
+- This full stack app is deployed and now it can be accessed directly from the [patent-infiringment-check-app-link](https://frontend-latest-lvpf.onrender.com)
-- Both frontend and backend are deployed on [Koyeb](https://www.koyeb.com/) The reason is because it's free!
+- Frontend are deployed on [Render](https://render.com/) backend are deployed on [GCP Cloud Run](https://cloud.google.com) The reason is because it's free!
 - The Database is deployed on MongoDB Altas.
 - The API call may be took 15sec ~ 30sec to finish, so please do not fetch the backend too frquent! (the spinging icon, styling, etc. is on the way...)